aibolem/vexflow-wiki-vexchords/VexFlow-Coding-Style.md

 ### Preferred Style

 * No hard-tabs.
 Use 2 spaces.
-* Comments get preprocessed through [Docco](http://jashkenas.github.io/docco/).
+* Comments get preprocessed through [TypeDoc](https://typedoc.org/).
 This allows Markdown in comments.
-* Take a look at `src/accidentals.js` for commenting boilerplate.
+* Take a look at `src/accidentals.ts` for commenting boilerplate.
    * In particular, note the header at the top of the file.
    * If you contributed significantly to the file, feel free to add an "Author:" comment below the copyright.
-   * All methods and parameters must be documented.
+   * All methods and parameters must be documented using [TSDoc](https://tsdoc.org).
-   * Run `grunt docco` to regenerate the documentation in `docs/`.
+   * Run `grunt typedoc` to regenerate the documentation in `docs/`.
-   * Take a look at [docs/accidental.html](http://www.vexflow.com/docs/accidental.html) for an example of a generated document.
+   * Take a look at [docs/classes/accidental.html](http://www.vexflow.com/docs/classes/accidental.html) for an example of a generated document.
 * Respect API boundaries.
 If you don't want your code to break, don't reach into its internals.
 E.g., prefer `note.getStave()` to `note.stave`.
+* Create a reference from master `git checkout master` and `npm run reference`
-* Run `grunt eslint` and `grunt test` before sending in a pull request.
+* Run `npm run test:reference` on your branch before sending in a pull request.

 ### Preferred Abbreviations